NachoColl/blockchain-web-services/docs/index.md

 ## Roadmap

+- [In process] Brainstorming on limitations (e.g. impersonation)
-- [In Process] Define middleware architecture
+- [In process] Define middleware architecture
 - one smart-contract API interface for ETHEREUM
 - one smart-contract API interface for CARDANO